TinoOnline/go-notes/docker.md

 ## Docker Compose

 `docker compose up`
-this will compose the given image/images
+this will compose the given image/images from the compose.yml file

 `docker compose down --rmi all`
 `--rmi` removes images, this will decommission your docker container and remove all dependencies defines in the docker-compose.yml file